Pinarayi Vijayan: Early political career (1964–1970)

 Pinarayi Vijayan entered politics through student union activities at Government Brennen College, Thalassery.
 He eventually joined the Communist Party of India (Marxist) in 1964.
 Vijayan became Kannur district secretary of the Kerala Students Federation (KSF), which later became the Students Federation of India (SFI).
 He went on to become the state secretary and subsequently the state president of KSF.
 He then moved on to Kerala State Youth Federation (KSYF), which later became the Democratic Youth Federation of India (DYFI).
 He became the president of the state committee.
 During that period, when communists in Kerala were organising the political activities from different hide-outs, Pinarayi Vijayan was imprisoned for one and a half years.
 Later, he was elected as the president of the Kerala state co-operative bank.
 He became the Kannur district secretary of the CPI(M) when M.V.
 Raghavan left the party over the 'alternative document' row.

-He was one among the accused in Kerala's first political murder case, of that of Vadikkal Ramakrishnan who was killed by an axe on 28 April 1969.
-Though the court acquitted all the accused of lack of evidence, this has been used by various political opponents to portray the violent nature of CPI(M) - RSS conflicts in Kannur which has taken more than 200 lives of supporters from both factions.
+He was one among the accused in Kerala's first political murder case, of that of Vadikkal Ramakrishnan, who was killed by an axe on 28 April 1969.
+Though the court acquitted all the accused due to lack of evidence, this has been used by various political opponents to portray the violent nature of CPI(M) - RSS conflicts in Kannur, which has taken more than 200 lives of supporters from both factions.